AnsiblePilot — Master Ansible Automation

 Conclusion

-Nutanix AHV + nutanix.ncp provides a clean Ansible interface for the entire Nutanix Cloud Platform — VMs, networking, images, categories, projects, and Self-Service blueprints.
-Standardize on Prism Central, categories, and version-pinned blueprints to manage Nutanix HCI at scale.
+Nutanix AHV + nutanix.ncp gives you a clean Ansible interface to the entire Nutanix Cloud Platform — VMs, images, categories, projects, subnets, and NCM Self-Service blueprints — all through Prism Central.
+Standardize on a Prism Central service account in Vault, tag everything with categories, key VM creation on stable names for idempotency, and you can manage Nutanix HCI declaratively and at scale.

 Browse all Ansible tutorials · AnsiblePilot Home